-In December 2020, HMRC quietly released a draft supplementary form (CT600L) to be completed by all companies claiming R&D tax relief from 1 April 2021.
+In December 2020, HMRC quietly released a draft supplementary form (CT600L) to be completed by all companies claiming either the payable SME R&D tax credit or the R&D Expenditure Credit (RDEC) from 1 April 2021.
 The form has now been finalised and published on HMRC’s website.

 What is the CT600L?

-The CT600L is a four page supplementary form that should be submitted with a company’s corporation tax return when making an R&D claim.
-The form applies to all companies making claims under the small and medium-sized enterprise (SME) or R&D Expenditure Credit (RDEC) schemes from 1 April 2021, regardless of the accounting period.
+The CT600L is a four-page supplementary form that should be submitted with a company’s corporation tax return when making an R&D claim.
+The form applies to all companies making claims for a payable tax credit under the small and medium-sized enterprise (SME) or RDEC schemes from 1 April 2021, regardless of the accounting period.

 There will still be a few boxes included on the main corporation tax return (CT600) which require limited disclosure of qualifying expenditure and tax credits claimed, however, the new supplementary pages require significantly more detail than previously.